Tooth Color Fillings

 Before placing any fillings, children are made to feel comfortable in the dental setting.
 Sometimes this is achieved by using pediatric oral sedation or nitrous oxide.
 The tooth affected is made numb using a local anesthetic, and the decay is removed.
 The preparation in the tooth is then exposed to acid etch and a resin bonding material before the composite is placed into the tooth.
 Once the filling is in place, a blue light is placed on the filling, making it hard.
 Finally, adjustments are made so that the child is comfortable biting.

 Does it hurt to get fillings?

 After the initial process of making the child numb, the child no longer feels pain while getting a filling placed.
 Nevertheless, throughout the preparation process, the child may feel the cold water that is sprayed on the tooth and may also feel pressure.
 Overall, the process is completed fairly quickly and is mostly painless.
 After the filling is placed, it is common for some children to experience sensitivity on the tooth.
 This sensitivity could last up to two weeks, but it dies down with time.

-How do you take care of composite, tooth colored fillings?
+How do you take care of Composite fillings?